 You are expected to avoid a fight by walking away from the threatened conflict and by reporting the threat to school personnel.
 Under the Student Code of Conduct, causing or contributing to a disruption in connection with a fight or any affray, which is a fight between more than two people causing a large disruption, may be considered willful defiance of the Code of Student Conduct and you will be subject to disciplinary consequences for failing to follow the directions of school personnel.

 ALCOHOL AND DRUGS

-The use of illegal drugs and the unlawful possession and use of alcohol are wrong and harmful and are violations of this Code.
+The use of illegal drugs and the unlawful

 Policies: 5530, Drug Prevention